 - The Mistake: Submitting educational certificates that are not properly attested by the UAE Embassy in your home country and the Ministry of Foreign Affairs in the UAE.

-2. Medical Test at Non-Approved Centers
+2. Medical Test at Non-Approved Centres

 3. Unresolved Previous Visa Cancellation